yinan-c/RSSbrew/README.md

 Easily combine multiple RSS feeds into a single processed feed, even more powerful when used with custom filters.

 ### 3. Article Summarization
-Using AI (currently supports GPT-3.5 Turbo, GPT-4 Turbo or GPT-4o, more planned) to generate and prepend a summary to the article.
+Using AI (currently supports all OpenAI compatible models via user configuration) to generate and prepend a summary to the article.
 The default summaries include a one-line summary and a slightly longer summary.
 You can also customize your prompt to use AI for other purposes.

 ### 4. Digests with AI